CSB-KaracaLab/BINDKIN/README.md

 ## Features of the database
-A structural benchmark to measure point mutations’ impact on kinase-ligand  interactions.
+A structural benchmark to measure the impact of point mutations on protein kinase-ligand  interactions.

 To construct the BINDKIN (effect of point mutations on the BINDing affinity of protein KINase:ligand complexes) benchmark, we performed a thorough search in the Protein Data Bank (PDB) (Berman et al., 2000) (rcsb.org) and obtained the list of